-Holidays in Orlando, Florida, are not all about Disney although the variety of theme parks are a pretty big attraction.
+Holidays in Orlando, Florida, are not all about Disney, although the huge variety of theme parks are a pretty big draw!
 Orlando hotels tend to be clustered around the major tourist attractions, but it pays to go off the beaten track, let the kids have their fun and then take off with a car rental in Orlando.
-Holidays in Orlando can be based by the major theme parks, including Disney and Universal Orlando Resort, which includes Universal Studios and Universal's Island of Adventure.
-However, with cheap Orlando car hire, you can go beyond the theme parks and get wet in one of the many water parks.
+Your Orlando holiday could be based around the major theme parks, like Disney and Universal Orlando Resort, which includes Universal Studios and Universal's Island of Adventure.
+However, with cheap Orlando car hire, it's easy to venture beyond the theme parks and get wet in one of the many water parks.

 Cheap Car Hire in Orlando

 On a holiday to the theme park capital of the world you want to maximise your time.
 Cheap Orlando car hire is a great way to get around - you'll have the flexibility to move from park to park, and head to the beach and other major Florida cities, if you wish!
 America's love of the motor vehicle is made obvious in the enormous carparks at major attractions!